 Around 1000BC several Umbrians settled in the Tiber Valley and in the region where Assisi is now located.
 These settlements were small and fortified and were later taken over in 450 BC by the Etruscans.
 The Romans came in next and several Roman remains can still be found in the town today.

 The Basilica of San Francesco d'Assisi

-The basilica of San Francesco d'Assisi is a world heritage site.
+The basilica of San Francesco d'Assisi is a UNESCO world heritage site.
 Construction of the basilica had been completed in 1253.
 There is an upper and a lower church, a convent and a monastery within the complex.
 The lower church has several beautiful frescoes made by famous artists like Giotto and Cimabue.
 The upper church also has several frescoes that depict various scenes from the life of the Saint.
 The church had to be closed for two years in 1997 for restoration and repair when it was badly damaged during an earthquake.

 The Cathedral of San Rufino

 The cathedral of San Rufino has a Romanesque architecture with rose windows and the interior is decorated in 16th century artifacts.
 The cathedral is built on top of a Roman Cistern and is a very important church in Assisi.
-Saint Claire, Saint Francis of Assisi and several other saints were baptized in this church.
+Saint Clare, Saint Francis of Assisi and several other saints were baptized in this church.